California Extends Employers’ Deadline to Institute Expanded Sexual Harassment Training

 The law requires California employers with five or more employees to provide “at least two hours of classroom or other effective interactive training and education regarding sexual harassment” to all “supervisory employees” within six months of their “assumption of a supervisory position,” and “at least one hour of classroom or other effective interactive training and education regarding sexual harassment” to all “nonsupervisory employees” within six months of their hire.

 The Recent Extension and Clarification of Section 12950.1

-As initially written, the law allowed employers until January 1, 2020 to conduct the required trainings.
+As initially written, the law allowed employers until January 1, 2020, to conduct the required training.
 However, the deadline has now been extended to January 1, 2021.
 The new version of the law also makes clear that the training must be provided once every two years, and employers who already provided this training and education in 2018 or 2019 need not do so again for most employees until two years from the date of such training.